heigeo/cordova-plugin-bluetooth-geolocation/README.md

 `typeIsGuess` | `false` (on Android), `true` (on iOS) `identifier` | Bluetooth device name and MAC Address, if known

+On Android, the source type is known with certainty (since the plugin itself is controlling the API).
+On iOS, the type is a guess based on a heuristic that (currently) looks at the number of decimal places in the `altitude` value.

-Note that the `accuracy` value on `Position.coords` is a rough estimate based on the [HDOP] reported by the GPS.
-It should usually be within an order of magnitude of the `accuracy` that would be computed by a standard implementation of `navigator.geolocation`.
+Note that when using `"external"` source on Android, the `accuracy` value on `Position.coords` is a rough estimate based on the [HDOP] reported by the GPS unit.
+This value should usually be within an order of magnitude of the `accuracy` that would be computed by a standard implementation of `navigator.geolocation`.

 ## Leaflet Integration